What is Good Day’s Work?

 How much does Good Day’s Work cost?

-Cost will depend on your number of employees and the number of classes that they will take throughout the year.
+Cost will depend on your number of employees.
 There is an annual fee based on the number of employees, as each employee will need their own User Account.
+Contact us for a free quote here.

 I have seasonal employees.
 Do they factor into my account fee?